uowoolab/MOSAEC-DB/zenodo/README.md

 MOSAEC-DB consists of 124k+ metal-organic framework (MOF) and coordination polymer crystallographic information files (.cif) processed for atomistic simulations.
 This database contains solely experimental crystal structures derived from the Cambridge Structural Database (CSD) which have been processed by novel solvent removal (SAMOSA) and error analysis (MOSAEC) tools.

 ## Download
-The MOSAEC-DB files, including all publically-available crystal structures, scripts, and supplemental data, can be downloaded from the [zenodo](https://doi.org/10.5281/zenodo.14025238) repository.
+The MOSAEC-DB files, including all publicly-available crystal structures, file management scripts, and supplemental data, can be downloaded from the [zenodo](https://doi.org/10.5281/zenodo.14025238) record.

+Additional scripts used in the construction and analysis of MOSAEC-DB, as well as general database use information, are available in a [GitHub](https://github.com/uowoolab/MOSAEC-DB) repository.

 ## Details

 All structures have been converted to 'P1' symmetry, and undergone solvent removal and structure validity verification using in-house codes.
-Links to these codes will be provided at a later date (subject to their publication).
+Check the [GitHub](https://github.com/uowoolab/MOSAEC-DB) for the links to these codes when they become available.

-Broadly, the solvent removal and structure validty codes employ concept of metal oxidation states and ligand formal charges to establish proper solvent removal decision-making and identify potentially problematic crystal structures.
+Broadly, the solvent removal and structure validity codes employ concept of metal oxidation states and ligand formal charges to establish proper solvent removal decision-making and identify potentially problematic crystal structures.

-### Directory Stucture
+### Directory Structure

 ```
 .